LifeWay/CloudGenesis/README.md

     access to the S3 bucket created by the deployer stack.
 A classic CloudFormation chicken-and-egg problem where the actual `ARN` doesn't exist yet, so a semantic naming scheme must be used so that the IAM access can be setup ahead of the resource being created.
     * `ExternalS3BucketPathArns`: This is optional.
-If you wish to allow this GitFormation deployer to deploy stacks where it is referencing external stack templates (not in the same GitOps repo as the stack), then you must specify the S3 Bucket path ARNS.
+If you wish to allow this CloudGenesis deployer to deploy stacks where it is referencing external stack templates (not in the same GitOps repo as the stack), then you must specify the S3 Bucket path ARNS.